MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - RevoScalePy
 - Keras

-By default, WinMLTools converts models to version 1.2.2 of the ONNX format.
+By default, WinMLTools converts models to ONNX **version 1.2.2**.

 In this article, we demonstrate how to use WinMLTools to:

-- Convert Core ML models into ONNX
+- Convert CoreML models into ONNX
 - Convert scikit-learn models into ONNX
-- Create custom operators
+- Create custom ONNX operators
 - Convert floating point models

-We also recommend taking a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub for exporting to other ML frameworks.
+We also recommend taking a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub to learn how to export to other ML frameworks.

 ## Install WinMLTools